Inspecteur-Gadget-exe/Simpcity_Downloader/README.md

 # Simpcity_Downloader

+## Edit :

+Script doesn't work anymore for pics because they use jpg5.su and you can't inspect the page in this version so... videos still working but I don't have the time to find a new solution sorry

 ## Description
 Download photos hosted by jpg4.su and videos by saint2.su (for the moment...
 I'm working on it to download media from other hosts)